bryanwhiting/blog_deprecated/content/post/2017-06-20-blogdown-and-tranquilpeak-theme.md

 - `serve_site()` lets you edit your posts and view the changes simultaneously with every save
 - `build_site()` prepares the site for production

-## blogdown for Trankquilpeak theme
+## blogdown for Tranquilpeak theme

 Every Hugo site is different, and each has a different config file.
 So I'll go step by step on how I launched my blog.